csula-students/beautiful-data-project-dream/notes/homeworks/homework1.md

 * Clearly defined: question should be able to summarized in single statement.
 * As focus as possible: question should have a narrow focus rather than broad approach.
-* Reasonable data available: you should be able to find data set to support up your question
+* Reasonable data available: you should be able to find data set to support up your question.
-* Should be able to reach the third level knowledge - predict the future
+* Should be able to reach the third level knowledge - predict the future.

 ## Tasks